GCDigitalFellows/GCDRI_databases/sections/6-buildtable_challenge.md

 [<<< Back](5-foreignkeys.md) - [Next >>>](7-commonqueries.md)

-# Challenge: Build more tables!
+# Challenge: Build a table for GPA!

-some exercises to build one or two additional tables with foreign keys and perhaps new data types
+Let's imagine that we want to connect each student to their GPA.
+How can we do this?

-solutions at the bottom
+## **Solution

 [<<< Back](5-foreignkeys.md) - [Next >>>](7-commonqueries.md)